Boredseagullclub/Boredseagullclub/README.md

-# Seagull Assets Starter Project
+# Seagull Assets Bridge and Swap

-This is a **starter project** for the Seagull Assets synthetic pool system — a multi-pool synthetic asset engine with swap functionality, fee retention, and AI integration hooks.
+This is the Seagull Asset Pool Bridge System — a multi-pool Layer 2 asset engine with swap functionality, fee retention, and AI integration hooks.

 It includes: